RosettaCommons/documentation/CartesianMD.md

        schfile=("" &string) />
 ```

--   rattle: Use Rattle to constraint hydrogen locations.
+-   rattle: Use Rattle algorithm to constraint hydrogen locations.
 This automatically sets integration step = 2fs.
 Otherwise uses integration step = 1fs.
--   scorefxn: Specify scorefunction to run MD simulation with.
+-   scorefxn: Specify a scorefunction to run MD simulation with.
 -   scorefxn\_obj: Optional, identical to scorefxn unless specified.
 Specify a scorefunction to use as objective function for selecting a pose from trajectory.
 This will be used only when selectmode="minobj".
 -   nstep: Number of steps to simulate.
-With Rattle on (default), each step is 2fs, and hence, nstep=10000 will be 20ps.
+With Rattle on (default) each step is 2fs, and hence, nstep=10000 will be 20ps.
 -   temp: Reference temperature for constant temperature simulation.
-Recommended values: 150~200K for Talaris2014 and ~250 for beta_nov15.
+Recommended values: 150~200K for talaris2014_cart and ~250 for beta_nov15_cart.
 -   premin: Steps of Cartesian minimization before MD simulation
 -   postmin: Steps of Cartesian minimization after MD simulation
--   report: By how often the mover reports simulation status to log.
+-   report: By how often the mover reports the simulation status to log.
--   report\_scorecomp: Whether to report score components.
+-   report\_scorecomp: Whether to report score components to log.
--   selectmode: How to select single pose from the trajectory. "final" to take final structure, "minobj" to take lowest objective function (by scorefxn\_obj) pose.
+-   selectmode: How to select single pose from the trajectory. "final" to take the final pose, "minobj" to take the lowest objective function (by scorefxn\_obj) pose.
 -   schfile: Use user-defined schedule file.
 This overrides any other flags or options.
 Syntax: "sch [temperature] [nsteps]" to run simulation, or "repack" to repack side-chains.
 An example schedule file to run simulated annealing: